wwu-pi/tutorials/lectures/general/git.md

 ### Tools

-Beginners greatly benefit from using a command line interface.
+**Beginners greatly benefit from using the command line interface**.
 For day-to-day operations users employ various interfaces such as:

 * [Git](http://git-scm.com/)